TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-28-why-I-switched-scrutinizer-for-phpstan-and-you-should-too.md

 ### I Can Control It

 I can use it for private packages.
-I can download it, extend it and write own checks.
+I can download it, extend it in various ways (I can define magic behaviour of my classes) and even write my own checks.